 New York is amazing by land, air and also by sea (and river!).
-In this case we're all about getting to know Manhattan from the water, but when it comes to booking a cruise on the Hudson it's normal to have doubts.
-There are a multitude of itineraries, prices and durations and the choice can be overwhelming.
+In this case, we're all about getting to know Manhattan from the water, but when it comes to booking a cruise on the Hudson it's normal to have doubts.
+There are a multitude of itineraries, prices and durations and choosing can be overwhelming.

-But don't worry, because I have prepared this guide so you know how long each cruise lasts and what differences there are in the itinerary of each one, so choosing will be much easier.
+But don't worry, because I have prepared this guide for you to know how long each cruise lasts and what differences there are in the itinerary of each one, so choosing will be much easier.
 Keep reading!

 Duration of Manhattan cruises

-The cruises that ply the waters of Manhattan can last from an hour and a half for the shortest ones to three hours for the longest ones.
-Depending on the time you have available, you can embark on an express cruise that takes you from the south of Manhattan to the Statue of Liberty or you can spend a relaxing evening touring New York by boat while quietly enjoying its skyline.
+Cruises that ply the waters of Manhattan can last anywhere from an hour and a half for the shortest cruises to three hours for the longest cruises.
+Depending on the time you have available, you can embark on an express cruise that will take you from the south of Manhattan to the Statue of Liberty or you can spend a relaxing evening touring New York on a boat while enjoying the skyline.

 There are also intermediate options that will take you around Manhattan in about two hours or two and a half hours and you can choose to do it during the day, when the light hits the skyscrapers and the chaos of the city or at night, when New York vibrates more than ever with its lights under the starlight.